-- Recognise academic achievement - Drive up standards of learning and teaching in the biosciences - Enhance competitiveness for students in a crowded global jobs market - Provide industry with an assurance of the level of employability skills and subject relevant bioscience skills provided by a degree - Provide an international mark of "good practice" allowing wide ranging comparability among high performing institutions
+- Recognise academic achievement - Drive up standards of learning and teaching in the biosciences - Enhance competitiveness for students in a crowded global jobs market - Provide industry with an assurance of the level of employability skills and subject relevant bioscience skills provided by a degree - Maintain and improve the UK's position as a premier location to develop the life scientists of the future

-Characteristics of accreditated programmes
+Characteristics of accredited programmes

-Accredited degree programmes will be highly regarded within the international learning and teaching community and by employers.
+Accredited degree programmes will be highly regarded within the learning and teaching community and by employers.
 Accredited programmes will be delivered by subject experts and produce graduates who will excel in their chosen field.